 When I was in Italy this past June, there was so much to learn about the food and drink (and culture!) from the Piedmont region.
 I’ve already done a few blog posts about the meats, and cheeses and vermouth there.
 But, there are a few things left that I absolutely couldn’t NOT talk about…and that is coffee, chocolate and hazelnuts!!

-When I was thing about separating all of my findings into similar groups, these three seemed like a logical pairing!
+When I was thinking about separating all of my findings into similar groups, these three seemed like a logical pairing!

 So, let’s start with hazelnuts, shall we?